earthly/website/blog/_posts/2023-01-09-k8s-cluster-security.md

     Learn how to secure your Kubernetes cluster by applying security contexts to pods and containers.
 This article explains the concept of security contexts, their implementation in Kubernetes, and provides a step-by-step guide on how to apply them to enhance the overall security of your cluster.
 last_modified_at: 2023-07-19
 ---
 **This article provides a clear understanding of Kubernetes security contexts.
-Earthly strengthens CI pipelines with advanced caching for Kubernetes operators.
+Earthly strengthens CI pipelines with advanced caching.
 [Learn more about Earthly](/).**

 <div class="wide">
 ![K8s Security Context]({{site.images}}{{page.slug}}/FB9gnth.png)\